List of Cardiacs band members: History

 After playing his first gig as Gazunder, Tim Smith formed Cardiacs under the name Cardiac Arrest, (Note: The band was initially called "The Filth" and went by various other names before deciding on Cardiacs, including "The Obvious Identity" and "The Alphabet".) and released their debut single "A Bus for a Bus on the Bus" in 1979.
 It was recorded by the band's first full lineup, including keyboardist Colvin "Max" Mayers and saxophonist Ralph Cade.
 The same year, Tagg was replaced by Mark Cawthra and went on to form the Trudy with Cade.
 Cardiac Arrest's reputation was kickstarted with two cassette-only albums — The Obvious Identity (1980) and Toy World (1981) — and they adopted the name Cardiacs on the second.
 During this time, Mayers left and later joined the Sound.
 Cade was replaced by Sarah Cutts in 1981 on keyboards and saxophone/clarinet, who married Tim Smith three years later.
 By 1983, the band had reached a semi-stable lineup with percussionist and keyboardist Tim Quy, keyboardist William D. Drake and drummer Dominic Luckman.
 For a short time, Cardiacs were an eight-piece with the employment of guitarist Graham Simmonds and saxophonist Marguerite Johnston, who featured on the cassette album The Seaside (1984) released by their own label the Alphabet Business Concern.

 The six-piece lineup toured extensively alongside Alphabet label representatives the Consultant and Miss Swift.
 Shortly after releasing On Land and in the Sea (1989), Cardiacs were joined by guitarist Christian "Bic" Hayes the same year.
 Hayes appeared on the video and subsequent live album All That Glitters Is a Mares Nest (1992; 1995), which was also their last performance with Quy.
 Drake and Sarah Smith also left the group, continuing to guest on future albums, and Hayes was replaced by guitarist and keyboardist Jon Poole in 1991.
 By 1992, the band had slimmed to a four-piece for Heaven Born and Ever Bright, displaying a new metal-leaning sound.
-Mayers died due to complications with AIDS in 1993.
-Luckman was replaced by drummer Bob "Babba" Leith the same year, giving Cardiacs their second "classic" lineup on Sing to God (1996).
+Luckman was replaced by drummer Bob "Babba" Leith in 1993, giving Cardiacs their second "classic" lineup on Sing to God (1996).
 The lineup continued on Guns (1999) with assistance from session musicians.
+Mayers died on 26 December 1993 of AIDS.